MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

     >
     > - Configure port mirroring for the capture adapter as the destination of the domain controller network traffic.
 For more information, see [Configure port mirroring](configure-port-mirroring.md).
 Typically, you need to work with the networking or virtualization team to configure port mirroring.
     > - Configure a static non-routable IP address (with /32 mask) for your environment with no default sensor gateway and no DNS server addresses.
 For example, 10.10.0.10/32.
 This ensures that the capture network adapter can capture the maximum amount of traffic and that the management network adapter is used to send and receive the required network traffic.

+>[!NOTE]
+>If you run Wireshark on [!INCLUDE [Product short](includes/product-short.md)] standalone sensor, restart the [!INCLUDE [Product short](includes/product-short.md)] sensor service after you've stopped the Wireshark capture.
+If you don't restart the sensor service, the sensor stops capturing traffic.

+If you attempt to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on a machine configured with a NIC Teaming adapter, you'll receive an installation error.
+If you want to install the [!INCLUDE [Product short](includes/product-short.md)] sensor on a machine configured with NIC teaming, see [[!INCLUDE [Product short](includes/product-short.md)] sensor NIC teaming issue](troubleshooting-known-issues.md#defender-for-identity-sensor-nic-teaming-issue).

 ### Ports for standalone sensors